dickerect/tonyas-cli/README.md

 to a system property.
 It will be up to you to populate it via System.setProperty("path.to.config", propertyPath), _before_ you start the spring context.

-The "propertyPath" is the path to your properties file (presumably gleaned from parsing a cli arg).
+The "propertyPath" is the file url to your properties file (presumably gleaned from parsing a cli arg).
+Note it should be a file URL, i.e. "file:///home/tonya/your.properties".

 Basically this describes what spring boot is doing via various conventions & defaults.